Amex Credit Limit Increase Guide: (How to Request) [2019]

 Yes, Amex, like some other issuers, will automatically increase credit limits from time to time.
 If you regularly use a lot of your credit limit and then pay off that balance, you might be increasing your odds of getting an auto credit limit increase.

-Yes, many other issuers will allow you to request a credit limit increase and you can read about their policies below:
+Yes, many other issuers will allow you to request a credit limit increase.
+You can find out more about Chase credit line increases here

 Final word